 belay update iterates over and downloads the dependencies defined in tool.belay.dependencies of pyproject.toml.
 This command should be ran from the root of your project, and is ran when new upstream library changes want to be pulled.
-The downloaded dependencies are stored in .belay-lib/ of the current working directory. .belay-lib/ should be committed to your git repo and can be thought of as a dependency lock file.
+The downloaded dependencies are stored in .belay/dependencies/main/ of the current working directory. .belay/dependencies/main/ should be committed to your git repo and can be thought of as a dependency lock file.